Understanding the Lender-Realtor Relationship

 What is RESPA?

 The Real Estate Settlement Procedures Act (RESPA) eliminates kickbacks and referral fees for any settlement provider involved in the real estate transaction.
 This ensures transparency to the consumer.
-Real estate agents are subject to the rules under this act when co-marketing with and referring other service providers, such as lenders.
+Real estate agents are subject to the rules under this act when co-marketing with and referring other service providers.
 Read the National Association of Realtors®’ take on RESPA and RESPA FAQs for more information.

-8 things a real estate agent should expect from a lender
+8 things a real estate agent should expect from a mortgage provider

 1. Service Oriented